tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 cache-control: no-store
 ~~~

-The client MAY automatically start uploading from the beginning using Upload Transfer Procedure if `404 (Not Found)` status code is received.
+The client MAY automatically start uploading from the beginning using Upload Transfer Procedure ({{upload-transfer}}) if `404 (Not Found)` status code is received.
 The client SHOULD NOT automatically retry if a status code other than 204 and 404 is received.

 # Upload Cancellation Procedure {#upload-cancellation}